udohsolomon/My_python_deliberate_practice/README.md

 * **Targeted Practice**: If I force myself to switch over to Python for Data Analysis, Data visualization, Modeling, or contribute to open source Python Data Analysis packages, I can maximize my time practicing this skill, which is high leverage.

 * **Immediate Feedbacks**: The importance of feedback cannot be overemphsized.
-I have the  We have a culture of code reviews, both for IC work as well as internal package work.
-The former is harder because most DS on our team are in the R camp.
-There's also the weekly Python office hours that should be very useful.
+I have built the culture of constantly sending my codes to friends, my connections online for review, critique and feedback.
 Find constant opportunities to get feedback as much as you can.

 ## Performance Goals